Smart Growth, Brownfields, and Infill Development

 - Wellington Neighborhood – Breckenridge, Colorado (2002): The Wellington Neighborhood provides affordable and market-rate housing on a cleaned-up site that was once dredge-mined.
 The project recycles land, creates housing for working families, and provides a free transit shuttle to the nearby downtown.

-Visit our webinars page for information about webinars hosted by the Smart Growth Program on brownfields and infill development.
+Visit our webinars page for information about webinars on smart growth, brownfields, and infill development.

 EPA’s Brownfields Program provides grants and technical assistance to communities, states, tribes, and other stakeholders, giving them the resources they need to prevent, assess, safely clean up, and sustainably reuse brownfields.
 EPA’s Land Revitalization Program works with communities, states, nonprofits, and other stakeholders to develop and test sustainable approaches for the reuse of formerly contaminated properties.